 Henry Dodge Averill was born on October 5, 1867, in Columbus, Ohio.
 His parents were Henry Eliphalet Averill (1839-1892) and Julia Maria Dodge (1843-1876).

-Henry Dodge Averill came from a successful family.
-His father was a lawyer, who was born in Connecticut in 1839, and moved with his parents to Ohio in 1844.
-After being admitted to the bar, the father practiced for many years in Toledo, Ohio; he was also the assistant to the Attorney General of Ohio, and served in the office of the Adjutant General.
-The father was associated with his father-in-law, Frederick Dodge, in construction of railroads in Ohio and Illinois, and became auditor of the Ohio & Mississippi Railroad; he was also one of the auditors of Standard Oil Company.
+His father was a lawyer, who was born in Connecticut in 1839.
+He moved with his parents to Ohio in 1844.
+After being admitted to the bar, he practiced for many years in Toledo, Ohio.
+He was also the assistant to the Attorney General of Ohio, and he served in the office of the Adjutant General.
+He was associated with his father-in-law, Frederick Dodge, in construction of railroads in Ohio and Illinois, and he became auditor of the Ohio & Mississippi Railroad.
+He was also one of the auditors of Standard Oil Company.

 Henry Dodge Averill attended Cornell University as a member of the class of 1890.

 Henry first appeared in Vancouver city directories in 1893, working as an agent for Standard Oil Co. on Cordova Street.
 From then on, he lived in a series of boarding establishments.

 According to the 1914 Vancouver Social Register and Club Directory, page 116, Harry D. Averill was a member of the Vancouver Golf and Country Club.
 At page 125, H.D.
 Averill appears as a member of the Western Club, which was at Dunsmuir and Hornby Streets.
 The Western Club was one of the “middling class commercial associations” in Vancouver: Robert A.J.
 McDonald, Making Vancouver: Class, Status, and Social Boundaries, 1863-1913, Vancouver, University of British Columbia Press, 1996, page 162.

 There are no listings in Vancouver for Henry Averill after 1918.